 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 are taking SOMIDEM.

-SOMIDEM helps most people with insomnia, but it may have unwanted side effects in
+This medicine helps most people with insomnia, but it may have unwanted side effects

 All medicines can have side effects.
 Sometimes they are serious, most of the time